-This legislative session, lawmakers in 21 states introduced bills to deny gender-affirming medical care to transgender youth.To date, one state, Arkansas, has passed legislation denying gender-affirming care for youth and nine other states are still considering these bills: Alabama, Florida, Louisiana, Missouri, Montana, North Carolina, South Carolina, Tennessee, and Texas.
-Access to gender-affirming care is in jeopardy for an estimated 45,100 transgender youth across these ten states.
+As of March 2022, 13 other states are considering bills that would deny gender-affirming medical care to transgender youth.Access to gender-affirming care is in jeopardy for an additional estimated 42,950 transgender youth across these 13 states.
 State-specific estimates of the numbers of at-risk youth are provided in the table below.